 Mix oats, flour and coconut and a pinch of salt in a large mixing bowl.

-Use a heavy based saucepan over a medium flame to melt butter, sugar, and golden syrup mixing well.
+Use a heavy based saucepan over a medium flame to melt butter, sugar, and golden syrup, mixing well.
 Add two tablespoons of water and a teaspoon of bicarb soda.
-Let the mixture froth up a little and stir well.
+Let the mixture froth up a little, stir well and take off the heat.

 Notes: Some people like to add sultanas, and they are a great addition while not part of the traditional Anzac recipe.
 The crispy chewiness ratio can be also modified by playing around with the brown/caster sugar ratio.